-- Click on the ⊕ symbol next to required load case (CASE A, CASE B etc.) found in the right ITEM LISTING AREA to expand the list.
-Click on the ⊕ symbol next to UNIFORM AREA LOADS.
+- Click on the symbol next to required load case (Case A, Case B etc.) found in the right ITEM LISTING AREA to expand the list.
+Click on the symbol next to Uniform Area Loads.
 The list items that will appear are those defined using the Define / Loads/ Uniform Area Loads command.
 See To define uniform area loads. - Select the list item to be assigned.
 This becomes the active assignment.
 By default, the program will display all plate elements that share the active assignment in red and the inactive assignment in cyan.
 Plate elements having no assignments are by default displayed in light grey.
 Grid spaces with no plate element assigned are by default displayed in white.
 Recall however that you may change the color preferences to your liking with the Options / Display Preferences command.
-See To change display preferences. - In the GRAPHICS AREA, using the left-mouse button, marquee-select a plate element or a group of elements (or click a single plate element).
-The selected plate elements are shown in red or in the color specified for ACTIVE OBJECTS in the DISPLAY folder.
-See To change display preferences.

-- To remove the assignment, repeat the step above using instead, the right mouse button. - Repeat the steps above for each assignment.
+See To change display preferences. - In the Graphics Area, using the left-mouse button, marquee-select a plate element or a group of elements (or click a single plate element).
+The selected plate elements are shown in red or in the color specified for Active Objects in the DISPLAY folder.
+See To change display preferences. - To remove the assignment, repeat the step above using instead, the right mouse button. - Repeat the steps above for each assignment.

-To assign Linear area loads:
+To assign linear area loads:

-symbol next to required load case (CASE A, CASE B etc.) found in the right ITEM LISTING AREA to expand the list.
-Click on the symbol next to LINEAR AREA LOADS.
+- Click on the symbol next to required load case (Case A, Case B etc.) found in the right ITEM LISTING AREA to expand the list.
+Click on the symbol next to Linear Area Loads.
 The list items that will appear are those defined using the Define / Loads/ Linear Area Loads command.
 See To define linear area loads. - Select the list item to be assigned.
 This becomes the active assignment.
 By default, the program will display all plate elements that share the active assignment in red and the inactive assignment in cyan.
 Plate elements having no assignments are by default displayed in light grey.
 Grid spaces with no plate element assigned are by default displayed in white.
 Recall however that you may change the color preferences to your liking with the Options / Display Preferences command.
 See To change display preferences. - In the Graphics Area, using the left-mouse button, marquee-select a plate element or a group of elements (or click a single plate element).
-The selected plate elements are shown in red or in the color specified for ACTIVE OBJECTS in the DISPLAY folder.
-See To change display preferences. - To remove the assignment, repeat the step above using instead, the right mouse button. - Repeat the steps above for each assignment.
+The selected plate elements are shown in red or in the color specified for Active Objects in the DISPLAY folder.
+See To change display preferences. - To remove the assignment, repeat the step above using instead, the right mouse button.

+• Repeat the steps above for each assignment.